monzee/shiv/README.md

 extension.

-When the interface `ViewModelProvider.Factory` is requested anywhere in the graph, the `shiv` processor automatically generates a module called `shiv.ViewModelBindings` that should be added to your dagger graph.
+When the interface `ViewModelProvider.Factory` is requested anywhere in the graph, the `shiv` processor generates a module called `shiv.ViewModelBindings` that should be added to your dagger graph.
 The bundled `Shiv` module itself binds an implementation of the `ViewModelProvider.Factory` that relies on this generated module to populate a map multibinding of view model providers.

 ```kotlin